mid1221213/RakuDroid/README.md

 - `check`: makes somes sanity checks about configuration and variables.
 Tests `adb` availability, NDK's cross compiler availability, presence and arch of connected device, etc… It also prints the variables actual values (so you can customize them when calling `make check`)
 - `all`: builds everything
 - `clean`: cleans up RakuDroid target directory (`app`)
-- `clean-all`: cleans up everything and the directory final structure should become the one you installed first
+- `clean-all`: cleans up everything and the directory final structure should become the one you freshly installed
-- `install`: make a gzip'ed tarball of the complete `app` directory with all needed files in it.
+- `install`: make a `gzip`'ed tarball of the complete `app` directory with all needed files in it.
 You can actually use this target directly after `make check` to build everything

 ## Building process explained